 - history and heritage from below

 Bristol Centre for Linguistics welcomes PhD students in semantics, pragmatics, psycholinguistics, sociolinguistics, multimodal analysis and language acquisition.

 Researchers in the Centre are currently engaged on work on parliamentary discourse, British sign language, bilingualism in the Bristol Somali Community and the status and acquisition of discourse markers, fillers and filled pauses.

 Funding details and eligibility

-Studentships will start on 1 October 2019 and consist of an annual tax-free stipend of £14,777 (18/19 rates - 19/20 rates TBA), subject to satisfactory progress, for three years.
+Studentships will start on 1 October 2020 and consist of an annual tax-free stipend of £15,009 (2019/2020 rate, 2020/2021 rate to be confirmed), subject to satisfactory progress, for three years.
 In addition, full-time tuition fees will be covered for the length of the funding period.

 Please see the South, West and Wales Doctoral Training Partnership Eligibility and Residency Guidelines.

 Please find full details and guidance on the SWW2 page for prospective students, and apply via the SWW2 application system by the closing date.

 To apply for a PhD place at UWE Bristol: